DAAHNYUAD/daahnyuad.github.io/_posts/2026-01-27-creating-a-static-siteS26.md

 Open GitHub Desktop and log into it with your credentials from your GitHub account.
 You can check that at Setting > Accounts.

-In Github Desktop make sure you are in the current repository {username}.github.io.
-Then, go to File > Clone Repository or with the abovementioned repository, click on the `add` button and pull down for `clone repository`.
+In Github Desktop, go to File > Clone Repository or with the abovementioned repository, click on the `add` button and pull down for `clone repository`.

 <img src="/assets/images/clonerepo1.png" style="zoom:40%;" />

 There are several ways of finding the repository you want to clone.
 When you install Github Desktop for the first time it may ask you if you want to clone.

-A sure way of selecting the right place is to copy the URL of your repository where you forked the `minimal-mistakes`template.
+It may also suggest that repo once you have selected `clone repository`.
+Another sure way of selecting the right place is to copy the URL of your repository where you forked the `minimal-mistakes`template.
 You can paste that URL in the URL tab and click clone.

 <img src="/assets/images/clonerepo.png" style="zoom:60%;" />